 Mr Obama called for an immediate ceasefire in eastern Ukraine.
 He demanded that full access be granted to investigators and that evidence should not be tampered with.

-"We're going to make sure the truth gets out."'Act of terrorism'
+"We're going to make sure the truth gets out."

 The Organization for the Security and Co-operation in Europe's (OSCE) Roland Bless confirmed to Reuters that its investigators had arrived.

 The OSCE said the separatists had pledged to provide "safe access" and co-operate with Ukrainian authorities.

 However, separatist leader Alexander Borodai rejected international calls for a truce, as fighting continues between the rebels and Ukrainian forces.

 He also denied reports that black box flight recorders of MH17 had been recovered and handed to Moscow.

 The rebels have accused the Ukrainian government of downing the airliner.